Hendrix-CS/csci285/labs/gismashup.md

 * Use an appropriate projection to minimize distortion in your map.
 * Denote the steps you used so that your analysis is repeatable by others.
 * Write descriptions in your notebook of your project for a general audience.
 This should be in the style of a blog post, intermixed with the relevant python code and map figures.
-* Give a 3 minute presentation to the class on Wednesday about your findings.
+* Give a 3 minute presentation to the class about your findings.

 ### Something More